 Wet with a Chance of Showers - Office Magazine Unlike many prudes born in turtlenecks with judgements already formed, Marisa Papen was born naked and free.
 In a society that has made unthinkable technological strides, it's a wonder why we've yet to let the woman bask in femininity without shame.
 Without censorship...
 CLICK TO READ

 Jamaica, Ja man!
 As you all probably know, I love cruising around naked.
 And everywhere I go, I try to do so.
-Sometimes I have to be a little more careful depending on the country I’m at, but here in Jamaica I felt everything was possible.
+Sometimes I have to be a little more careful depending on the country I’m at, but here in Jamaica I felt like everything was possible.
 So I took the bull by its horns and threw of those f*cking clothes!
 CLICK TO READ

 New Born - by Elena Kulikova If we dare to dream the impossible dream, If we dare to make a commitment, To ourselves, or to anybody else.
 We’ll push ourselves to explore the unknown or even to enter another World.
 Impossible obstacles will be swept away by allowing new thoughts...
 CLICK TO READ